HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 Biography:

-Dr. Natalia Cineas is Senior Vice President, Chief Nursing Executive, Co-Chair, Equity and Access Council for NYC Health + Hospitals, the largest U.S. public health care system serving more than 1.4 million New Yorkers annually, directing 9,600 nurses and 970 social workers.
-She previously held nursing leadership roles at Mount Sinai St. Luke's Hospital; and Columbia University Medical Center New York Presbyterian Hospital.
-She holds a DNP from George Washington University, MSM and BSN from New York University, and BA in Psychology from Stony Brook University.
+Natalia Cineas, DNP, RN, NEA-BC, FAAN, is Senior Vice President, Chief Nursing Executive, Co-Chair, Equity and Access Council for NYC Health + Hospitals, directing 9,600+ nurses at the nation’s largest municipal public healthcare system, serving some 1.4 million New Yorkers annually in 70+ patient care locations.
+She previously served as Senior Director of Nursing and Deputy Chief Nursing Officer at Mount Sinai St. Luke's Hospital; and as Patient Care Director of Neurosurgery and the Neurosurgical Intensive Care Unit at Columbia University Medical Center New York Presbyterian Hospital.
 She serves as adjunct faculty at Columbia University School of Nursing.

 Watsapp